Can’t find that perfect ornament color? Here’s how to create your own easy custom painted Christmas ornaments with an easy pouring technique!

 My Christmas tree is finally up!
 But not quite done… so that’s still to come.

-So as I started to unpack the Christmas ornaments I already had, something was missing…
+As I started to unpack the Christmas ornaments I already had, something was missing…

 This post contains some Amazon affiliate links in which I earn a small percentage from qualifying purchases through these links, at no extra cost to you.
 Thank-you for helping to support my blog!